Genealogy tips and strategies to help you in finding the women in your family tree. Female ancestors do not have to be your brick wall.

 Does it feel like the women in your family tree are hiding from you?
 It may feel that way – it does to me sometimes! – but those female ancestors are just waiting to be found.

-I’ve got you covered with this round-up of seven (7) posts here at ARe You My Cousin? ….all the women in the family tree. 🌳 It’s one-stop shopping!
+I’ve got you covered with this round-up of seven (7) posts here at Are You My Cousin? to help you find all the women in the family tree. 🌳 It’s one-stop shopping!

 More Websites For Researching Female Ancestors

 Newspapers!
 Newspapers are critical when researching our female ancestors.
 My favorite websites include:

 - Digitized newspapers in the state archives.
 (I frequently use the North Carolina Archives digital early newspaper collection.)

 - Chronicling America – This one is free and where I start!

 Special Collections!
 Special collections are often overlooked, but are fantastic resources for social history and discovering what was important to women at a given time or on a social issue.

 - American Women – A Gateway to Library of Congress Resources on Women’s History.
 You will find a variety of online collections featuring different topics on women.